Michaelizm/dotfiles/README.md

 #### Better keystrokes for common editing commands ####

   * `Ctrl-o o` - jump to the next line immediately from insert mode
+  * `Ctrl-o R` - jump to the previous line immediately from insert mode
   * vim-surround
   * sessionman
   * undotree